Wentworth is run by an elected Board of (volunteer) Directors who are skilled members of our community.

 Brodie is a retired senior public servant formerly with Housing NSW and Family and Community Services (FACS).
 He was General Manager for Southern and Western Region in Housing NSW for 6 years up to February 2013.
 His latest role prior to retirement was Interim District Director FACS Nepean/Blue Mountains.
 Brodie currently volunteers in a number of roles in the Penrith/Blue Mountains area.

 Appointed January 2016

-Dr Dianne Jackson is the CEO of Opportunity Child, a not-for-profit entity that supports child focused, place-based collective impact.
+Dr Dianne Jackson is the CEO of Opportunity Child, a national, not-for-profit organisation that works locally with communities and nationally with cross-sector stakeholders to improve the lives of disadvantaged children.
 Dianne was formally Director Strategic Collaborations at Charles Sturt University.
-Dianne has a particular interest in the social determinants of health and education and the role of place-based approaches that support positive outcomes for children and their families.
+Dianne has a particular interest in the social determinants of health and education and the role of place-based, collective impact approaches that support positive outcomes for children and their families.

 Appointed February 2013